 What is the best time to visit Kerala backwaters?

 October to February is considered to be the best time to sail the backwaters of Kerala.
-The winter season in Kerala brings along pleasant and cool weather that allows travelers to enjoy the beauty of the serene, palm-fringed best backwaters in Kerala to the fullest.
+The winter season in Kerala brings along pleasant and cool weather that allows travellers to enjoy the beauty of the serene, palm-fringed best backwaters in Kerala to the fullest.

 Can you swim in Kerala backwaters?